 - Get help as quickly as possible.
 Call 911 for help or go to the nearest emergency room or hospital.
 Call for an ambulance if you need it.
 You do not need to get approval or a referral first from your PCP.
 You do not need to use a network doctor.
-You may get covered emergency medical care whenever you need it, anywhere world-wide for emergency or urgent coverage, and from any provider with an appropriate state license even if they are not part of our network. - As soon as possible, make sure that our plan has been told about your emergency.
+You may get covered emergency medical care whenever you need it, anywhere in the United States or its territories, as well as worldwide emergency and urgent care coverage, and from any provider with an appropriate state license even if they are not part of our network. - As soon as possible, make sure that our plan has been told about your emergency.
 We need to follow up on your emergency care.
 You or someone else should call to tell us about your emergency care, usually within 48 hours.
-Please call your Quartz Champion

-Service team at 1(800) 394-5566.
+If you have questions or require language assistance, please call your Quartz Champion Service Team at 1(800) 394-5566.
 For people who are deaf, hard of hearing or speech impaired please call TTY/TDD 711, 1(800) 877-8973.
 This number requires special telephone equipment and is only for people who have difficulties with hearing or speaking.
 You may also call through a video relay service company of your choice.
 Interpreter services are provided free of charge to you.
 A Quartz Champion is available to assist you Monday through Friday from 8:00 a.m. to 8:00 p.m.
 From October 1 through March 31, we are also available to assist you on Saturdays and Sundays from 8:00 a.m. to 8:00 p.m.